javiercarreraruiz/containerlambdacicd-blog/README.md

 ## Clone your new GitHub repository

-Assuming you called your new repo is called containerlambdacicd-blog-mycopy, run this on your machine:
+Assuming you called your new repo is called containerlambdacicd-blog-mycopy, change the yourgithubname string to your GitHub username (or Org) run this on your machine:

 ```
 git clone https://github.com/yourgithubname/containerlambdacicd-blog-mycopy.git